Buffalo Bills vs. Jacksonville Jaguars NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Buffalo and its opponents have gone over the current 48.5-point total in four of eight games this season.
+- Buffalo and its opponents have combined to put up more than 48.5 points in four of eight games this season.

-- Jacksonville's games have gone over 48.5 points in three of seven chances this season.

-- The combined points per game average of the two teams, 50.3, is 1.8 points greater than Sunday's over/under.

-- These two squads combine to allow 44.6 points per game, 3.9 fewer than this contest's over/under.
+- This contest's total is 3.9 points above the 44.6 these two squads combine to surrender per game this season.

-- Bills games this season feature an average total of 49.6 points, a number 1.1 points higher than Sunday's over/under.

-- The 46.8 PPG average total in Jaguars games this season is 1.7 points fewer than this game's over/under.
+- In 2020, games involving the Jaguars have averaged a total of 46.8 points, 1.7 fewer than this game's set over/under.

 Bills stats and trends

-- Buffalo is 5-1 against the spread and 4-1 overall this season when the team notches more than 29.0 points.
+- Buffalo is 5-1 against the spread and 4-1 overall this season when the team scores more than 29.0 points.

-- Buffalo is 4-1 against the spread and 3-1 overall when the team amasses more than 386.0 yards.
+- In games that Buffalo churns out over 386.0 yards, the team is 4-1 against the spread and 3-1 overall.

-- This year, the Bills have turned the ball over five times, three more than the Jaguars' takeaways (2).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Jaguars.